Technologicat/unpythonic/README.md

 The values of dynamic variables remain bound for the dynamic extent of the `with` block.
 Exiting the `with` block then pops the stack.
 Inner dynamic scopes shadow outer ones.
 Dynamic variables are seen also by code that is outside the lexical scope where the `with dyn.let` resides.

 Each thread has its own dynamic scope stack.
 A newly spawned thread automatically copies the then-current state of the dynamic scope stack **from the main thread** (not the parent thread!).
+This feature is mainly intended for easily initializing default values for configuration parameters across all threads.

 Any copied bindings will remain on the stack for the full dynamic extent of the new thread.
 Because these bindings are not associated with any `with` block running in that thread, and because aside from the initial copying, the dynamic scope stacks are thread-local, any copied bindings will never be popped, even if the main thread pops its own instances of them.